Desert: Classification

 A semi-arid desert or a steppe is a version of the arid desert with much more rainfall, vegetation and higher humidity.
 These regions feature a semi-arid climate and are less extreme than regular deserts.
 Like arid deserts, temperatures can vary greatly in semi deserts.
 They share some characteristics of a true desert and are usually located at the edge of deserts and continental dry areas.
 They usually receive precipitation from 250 to 500 mm but this can vary due to evapotranspiration and soil nutrition.
 Semi-deserts can be found in the high elevations of the Tabernas Desert (and some parts of the Spanish Plateau), The Sahel, The Eurasian Steppe, most of Central Asia, the Western US, most of Northern Mexico, portions of South America (especially in Argentina) and the Australian Outback.
 They usually feature BSh (hot steppe) or BSk (temperate steppe) in the Köppen climate classification.

+The Namib sand sea in Namibia as an example of a coastal fog desert.
+This stretch is about 750 km long North to South (Walvis Bay to Lüderitz).

 Coastal deserts are mostly found on the western edges of continental land masses in regions where cold currents approach the land or cold water upwellings rise from the ocean depths.
-The cool winds crossing this water pick up little moisture and the coastal regions have low temperatures and very low rainfall, the main precipitation being in the form of fog and dew.
+The cool winds crossing this water pick up little moisture and the coastal regions have low temperatures and very low rainfall, the main precipitation being in the form of fog and dew (→ fog desert).
 The range of temperatures on a daily and annual scale is relatively low, being 11 C-change and 5 C-change respectively in the Atacama Desert.
 Deserts of this type are often long and narrow and bounded to the east by mountain ranges.
 They occur in Namibia, Chile, southern California and Baja California.
 Other coastal deserts influenced by cold currents are found in Western Australia, the Arabian Peninsula and Horn of Africa, and the western fringes of the Sahara.